abelardopardo/ontask_b/docs/Using/action.rst

    :align: center
    :width: 60%

-The page to edit this action is almost identical to the one to edit a :ref:`Personalized Text actin <personalized_content>`.
+The page to edit this action is almost identical to the one to edit a :ref:`Personalized Text action <personalized_content>`.

 .. figure:: /scaptures/action_personalized_canvas_email_edit.png
    :align: center